James Florio: Post-governorship

-Personal life and death
+Personal life

-Florio was married twice: first to Maryanne Spaeth until their divorce, and then to Lucinda Coleman from 1988 until his death.
-He had three children.
+Florio was married twice.
+His first marriage to Maryanne Spaeth ended in divorce.
+In 1984, Florio met his second wife, Lucinda Coleman, a school teacher, while both were living in the same apartment complex in Pine Hill, New Jersey.
+Jim and Lucinda Florio married on Valentine's Day in 1988, and remained together until his death in September 2022.
+Jim Florio had three children from his first marriage - Chris, Gregory, and Catherine - while Lucinda Florio also had one son from her first marriage, Mark Rowe.

+Death

-On September 25, 2022, Florio died from heart failure at a hospital in Voorhees, at age 85.
+Florio died on September 25, 2022, from heart failure at a hospital in Voorhees, New Jersey, at age 85.
+He is buried in Arlington National Cemetery in Arlington County, Virginia.
+His wife, former New Jersey First Lady Lucinda Florio, died on November 16, 2022, just 52 days later.

 Honors

 In 1993, Florio was awarded the John F. Kennedy Profile in Courage Award, for his support for gun control.
 In 2014, he was inducted into the New Jersey Hall of Fame.
 The Camden County Board of Chosen Freeholders named the Governor James J. Florio Center for Public Service, a primary county administrative building, in Florio's honor in 2017.